yay855/ChorusMod/README.md

 # ChorusMod
 A Cataclysm Bright Nights mod of my own design.
 Mostly just to experiment and figure things out.
+DO NOT USE THE MARTIAL ARTS MOD YET, IT ISN'T PROPERLY BALANCED.